AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 And the Ashforged answered.

-# Chapter Thirteen – Echoes of the First Breathers
+# Echoes of the First Breathers

 It began with a whisper from the edge of known space.